act-rules/act-rules.github.io/_rules/css-restrict-orientation-b33eff.md

 ## Assumptions

+This rule does not consider and may produce incorrect results for:

-- The rule does not consider elements for which a particular display orientation is [essential](https://www.w3.org/TR/WCAG21/#dfn-essential).
+- Elements for which a particular display orientation is [essential](https://www.w3.org/TR/WCAG21/#dfn-essential).
-- The rule does not consider the existence of any control on the page that can change the orientation on demand.
+- The existence of any control on the page that can change the orientation on demand.

 ## Accessibility Support